Day Trip from Athens: Chalkida (Evia) with Kids

 Chalkida's waterside promenade

-Chalkida is the entrypoint to Evia, connecting the long island slip to the mainland at its center.
-It’s also just an hour’s drive from Athens.
+Gateway to Evia, Chalkida links Greece’s second-largest island to the mainland via two bridges spanning the narrow Evripos Strait.
 With its ease of access, why isn’t it more popular than it is?

-Here are five things we always do with the kids in Chalkida:
+Here are five of our favourite haunts and activities with the kids in Chalkida:

-The walk towards the old bridge is lined with trendy cafes and touristy taverns advertising moussaka on stand-up banners at the entrance.
-The better restaurants, however, are found past the old bridge where it gets quieter on the waterfront.
-Euvous presents well-executed modern dining that’s big on meats, and an even more impressive appetiser menu.
-A few doors down, Tsafaki ouzerie is popular for seafood and a taste of the island’s specialty shellfish.
+The walk towards the old bridge is lined with trendy cafés and touristy moussaka-touting tavernas on stand-up banners at the entrance.
+The better restaurants are found past the old bridge where it gets quieter on the waterfront.
+Tsafaki is a modern ouzerie we keep returning to, where Evia’s exceptional shellfish and seafood are the stars of the menu.
+Just a few doors down, Euvous steakhouse pairs beautifully executed meats with a parade of standout appetisers.

 The old drawbridge connects the mainland to the island at the strait’s narrowest point.
 Linger long enough and you might notice the “crazy waters” that confounded Aristotle with water currents that change directions eight times a day.

-Past the bridge, a ten minute walk down, is outdoor beach bar and restaurant Asteria.
-Here, the young and svelte gather for cocktails and club beats, alongside families that hover around a fenced playground.
+Past the bridge, a 10-minute walk down, is outdoor beach bar and restaurant Asteria.
+Here, the self-consciously hip gather for cocktails and club beats, alongside families that hover around a fenced playground.
 This is a space for everyone.

 Close to the city square is a mini fun park that’s just the right size – not too large so adults are not hounded into spending hours, but with a handful of attractions for a brief fill of fun.
 A mini bumper car ring and eighties-era amusement park aside, trampolines by the sea are perfectly positioned for a sunset bounce.